Karolart/karolart/README.md

 junior programmer in training,
 Along this path I have learned to interact with programming languages such as C, c#, python, Java, HTML and CSS, JavaScript .
-I am looking for the opportunity to develop my skills and continue to grow up as a professional woman and thus bring the best from my female perspective to the exciting world of software.
+I seek to improve my skills and continue to grow up as a professional woman and thus bring the best from my female perspective to the exciting world of software.